kikito/lua-sandbox/README.md

 Note: This feature is not available in LuaJIT

-`sandbox.lua` prevents infinite loops from halting the program by hooking the `debug` library to the sandboxed function, and "counting instructions".
+`kong-lua-sandbox` prevents infinite loops from halting the program by hooking the `debug` library to the sandboxed function, and "counting instructions".
 When the instructions reach a certain limit, an error is produced.

 This limit can be tweaked via the `quota` option.
 But default, it is 500000.